moon-2000/moon-2000/README.md

 As a passionate Computer Vision Research Engineer and a certified Data Scientist from [365 Data Science](https://learn.365datascience.com/c/8e3dc08eac/) board, I specialize in leveraging cutting-edge techniques and tools to extract valuable insights from intricate datasets.
 Here's a breakdown of my expertise:

-What I Can Do:

 ### Machine Learning

 In the realm of Machine Learning, I excel in:

     Data Exploration, Cleaning, Preprocessing, and Manipulation: I specialize in preparing data for analysis, ensuring it's accurate, consistent, and ready for modeling.

     Building Predictive Models: From classic regression models to advanced neural networks, I develop predictive models tailored to specific tasks.
-I don't just stop at building; I continually optimize and maintain these models for peak performance.

-    Model Deployment on Azure: I have experience deploying machine learning models on Azure, making them accessible and usable in real-world applications.
+    Model Deployment: I have experience deploying machine learning models on Azure and AWS, making them accessible and usable in real-world applications.

 ### Computer Vision